elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A computed style value is the value after all CSS rules and CSS inheritance is applied, as the result of the CSS cascade.
-A resolved style value is the one finally applied to the element.</div><br />
+  <div><strong>Interview Response:</strong> A computed style value is the value after all CSS rules, and CSS inheritance gets applied due to the CSS cascade.
+A resolved style value is the one finally applied to the element. </div><br />
-  <div><strong>Technical Response:</strong> A computed style value is the value after all CSS rules and CSS inheritance is applied, as the result of the CSS cascade.
-It can look like height:1em or font-size:125%.
-A resolved style value is the one finally applied to the element.
-Values like 1em or 125% are relative.
-The browser takes the computed value and makes all units fixed and absolute, for instance: height:20px or font-size:16px.
-For geometry properties resolved values may have a floating point, like width:50.5px.
-A long time ago getComputedStyle was created to get computed values, but it turned out that resolved values are much more convenient, and the standard changed.
-So, it should be noted that getComputedStyles actually returns the resolved value of a property.
+  <div><strong>Technical Response:</strong> A computed style value gets obtained after applying all CSS rules and CSS inheritance due to the CSS cascade.
+It may appear as height:1em or font-size:125 percent.
+The style value that eventually gets applied to the element is a resolved style value.
+Values like 1em and 125 percent are relative.
+The browser uses the calculated value and makes all units constant and absolute, such as height:20px or font-size:16px.
+Resolved values for geometry attributes may have a floating-point value, such as width:50.5px.
+Originally, getComputedStyle was intended to yield calculated values, but a discovery revealed that resolved values are significantly more helpful.
+As a result, the standard got revised.
+As a result, getComputedStyles returns a property's resolved value.
   </div><br /><br />

 :::note
-It should be noted that getComputedStyles actually returns the resolved value of a property.
+We should note that getComputedStyles returns the resolved value of a property.
 :::

   </div>